 Customs law experience

-Jason’s publicly available customs law experience includes 423 money seizure cases, 65 administrative penalty cases for various violations (including trademark penalties), a § 592 penalty case at the United States Court of International Trade, and a $146,815 penalty for allegedly importing counterfeits in the Eastern District of Michigan.
+Jason’s publicly available customs law experience over 450 money seizure cases, over 70 administrative penalty cases for various violations (including trademark penalties), a § 592 penalty case at the United States Court of International Trade, and a $146,815 penalty for allegedly importing counterfeits in the Eastern District of Michigan.

-In addition to these public proceedings, customs lawyer Jason Wapiennik has advised and managed prior disclosures under § 592 for numerous importers, obtained favorable prospective binding rulings, provided guidance to clients on classification, country of origin, and valuation without the need to resort to the formal prospective ruling process.
+In addition to these public proceedings, customs lawyer Jason Wapiennik has advised and numerous prior disclosures under § 592 for importers, obtained favorable prospective binding rulings, provided guidance to clients on classification, country of origin, and valuation without the need to resort to the formal prospective ruling process.

 Jason worked at the small customs law firm Edmund Maciorowski, P.C., in Bloomfield Hills, Michigan from 2007 until founding Great Lakes Customs Law in 2009.
 He is a graduate of Ave Maria School of Law and Loyola University Chicago.